-Always have two people to fill a bean bag, as filling on your own is quite difficult.
+Always have two people to fill a bean bag, as filling on your own is quite tricky.
 Make sure you do this indoors in an area that is free from any wind or breeze.

 Turn off any fans or air-conditioners that will create air movement, as the lightweight beads will blow everywhere with the slightest breeze.
 Keep children, pets and babies locked out of the room you are using, as the lightweight beads can cause suffocation if ingested by a child or pet.